 There were instances in which interviewers needed to correct or update person roster information that was entered incorrectly during the last interview.
+Table II.I.3-1 details person roster member types and information that could be added for each type in the different questionnaire sections.
 Sections HH and CS guided interviewers in updating and confirming previous information for the SP's spouse, household members, and children.
 The following guidelines are for person roster updates that required special care or could not be readily made in the CAPI program.
 These updates and corrections were later incorporated into the data files as appropriate.